-{\slshape\bfseries Summary.} We study a class of random homogeneous systems.
-Our main result says that under suitable general assumptions, these systems converge weakly, upon a suitable normalization, to the probability distribution with density $\frac34 \, (1-x^2) \, {\bf 1}_{\{ x\in (-1, \, 1)\} }$.
-Two special cases are of particular interest: for the effective resistance of the critical random series-parallel graph, our result gives an affirmative answer to a conjecture of Hambly and Jordan~\cite{hambly-jordan} and further conjectures of Addario-Berry et al.~\cite{addario-berry-cairns-devroye-kerriou-mitchell} and Derrida~\cite{bernard}, whereas for the hipster random walk, we recover a previous result of Addario-Berry et al.~\cite{addario-berry-cairns-devroye-kerriou-mitchell}.
+We study a class of random processes that we call \emph{random homogeneous systems}.
+They extend distance and resistance of \emph{critical random series-parallel graph} introduced by Hambly \& Jordan~\cite{hambly-jordan} and Pemantle \cite{pemantle}, and \emph{Hipster random walks} introduced by Addario-Berry, Cairns, Devroye, Kerriou \& Mitchell~\cite{addario-berry-cairns-devroye-kerriou-mitchell}.
+Our main result asserts that under suitable general assumptions, these systems converge weakly, upon an appropriate normalization, to the probability distribution with density $\frac34 \, (1-x^2) \, {\bf 1}_{\{ x\in (-1, \, 1)\} }$.
+It gives an affirmative answer to a conjecture of Hambly and Jordan~\cite{hambly-jordan} and further conjectures of Addario-Berry et al.~\cite{addario-berry-cairns-devroye-kerriou-mitchell} and Derrida~\cite{bernard}, whereas for the hipster random walk, we recover a previous result of Addario-Berry, Cairns, Devroye, Kerriou and Mitchell \cite{addario-berry-cairns-devroye-kerriou-mitchell}.